XraySpectroscopy/XASDataLibrary/doc/login.rst

 Why Log in to the XAS Data Library?
 ----------------------------------------------

-While the data on the XAS Data Library (xaslib) are free to use without restrictions, anonymous users are not permitted to add any content or comments on the data in the library.
-Logging in to xaslib allows you to do the following:
+While the data on the XAS Data Library (XASLIB) are free to use without restrictions, anonymous users are not permitted to add any content or comments on the data in the library.
+Logging in to XASLIB allows you to do the following: